ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 individual stream:

 send bytes
 : Add bytes into the stream send buffer.
-The sender can also indicate a FIN, signalling the fact that no new data will be sent on the stream.
+The sender can also indicate a FIN together with the bytes, signaling that no new data will be sent on the stream.
+Not applicable for incoming unidirectional streams.

+close send side
+: Indicate a FIN on the stream without writing additional bytes, signaling that no new data will be sent.
+Equivalent to calling send bytes with an empty payload and a FIN.
 Not applicable for incoming unidirectional streams.

 receive bytes
 : Removes bytes from the stream receive buffer.
 FIN can be received together